github-education-resources/codespaces-project-template-py/README.md

    An API (Application Programming Interface) describes a way for two computers to interact.
    An HTTP API allows an Internet-connected computer to send an HTTP request to another Internet-connected computer
     and receive a response.
-For example, my computer could send a request to `http://fakeweatherwebsite.com/api/city=Los+Angeles` and receive back data like `{"high": 72, "low": 66}`.
+For example, my computer could send a request to `http://a-weather-website-api.com/api/city=Los+Angeles` and receive back data like `{"high": 72, "low": 66}`.

    HTTP APIs often provide either data or functionality that's unique to a service, like the example API for the weather website.
-User-facing websites like Twitter and Instagram also provide APIs to retrieve back user data (provided proper authentication).
+A weather website could provide additional API endpoints for other weather-related functionality, like upcoming forecasts or historical data.
 Any website can decide to offer an API if it thinks it has helpful functionality to share with other computers.
+In this project, you'll run an HTTP API that generates a random token.
 </details>

 ![Running FastAPI](./images/api-running.png)

 This template is also ready to be used with [Codespaces](https://github.com/features/codespaces), a developer environment running in the cloud with [Visual Studio Code](https://visualstudio.microsoft.com/?WT.mc_id=academic-77460-alfredodeza).
-That means you'll get to focus on working with the code instead of worrying about setup and configuration.

 <details>
    <summary><b>🎥 Watch the video tutorial to learn more about Codespaces</b></summary>